 To estimate the rate effects of each optimized portfolio, the incremental non-fuel fixed costs are calculated on a levelized nominal basis in terms of dollars per MWh.
 ELL also quantified an estimated amount of variable supply cost, or fuel, savings calculated on a levelized nominal basis by measuring the reduction in annual variable supply costs relative to the first-year cost per MWh for each portfolio.
-The results of this analysis presented below indicate an estimate rate effect of (¢1.20)/kWh in Portfolio 2 to ¢0.15/kWh in Portfolio 1.
+The results of this analysis presented below indicate an estimate rate effect of $($\phi 1.06)$ /kWh in Portfolio 2 to $$\phi 0.02$ /kWh in Portfolio 1.
 As noted in Chapter 5, Portfolio 2 is comprised of a significant amount of intermittent resources and relies more on the MISO energy markets than other portfolios.
 For the reasons described throughout this document, over-reliance on the MISO markets can pose risks to customers and reliability.

-These rate impact estimates do not account for the rate effects of future customer offerings and/or the rate effects of deactivating or retiring resources, both of which may lower costs for all customers during the planning period.
+These rate impact estimates do not account for the rate effects of future customer offerings, additional AGM from load growth associated with new industrial sales from incremental electrification and load expansions, and/or the rate effects of deactivating or retiring resources, both of which may lower costs for all customers during the planning period.